cesaro/cunf-mcc2015/NOTES.rst

 * Adapt ``scripts/runit`` if necessary, and run a dummy execution on a couple of models
 * Adapt BenchKit_head.sh to run cunf on deadlock for all models in doc/models-1
+* Install on the machine with make vm_inst
+* Run in the machine with scripts/vm_runit.sh
+* Remove unnecessary files in the .tgz's with scripts/repack.sh, and then copy back the new .tgz's with ssh + tar